abacus1004/HomeAutomation/README.md

 change the following In application.properties file:

-1) spring.datasource.url=jdbc:mysql://173.3.0.4/homeautomation?useSSL=false&zeroDateTimeBehavior=convertToNull

 This config by default uses the DB named homeautomation in mysqsl.
 Query for DB creation is given in the list of queries above.

+1) spring.datasource.url=jdbc:mysql://173.3.0.4/homeautomation?useSSL=false&zeroDateTimeBehavior=convertToNull

+Provide Mysql Credentials in these configs below.
+Default username is "username".
+Default password is "password".

 2) spring.datasource.username=username
 3) spring.datasource.password=password

-Provide Mysql Credentials in these configs.
-Default username is "username".
-Default password is "password".

 This Project Supports 4 APIs currently

 1) List all smart devices of a user from DB
+    - gives empty response for non-existent or invalid userId
 2) Add new smart device for a user
 3) Remove an installed device for a user
+   - deletes the device, incase the device doesn't exist returns a message saying "deviceId doesn't exist"
 4) Perform an operation on a device
+    - Just logs the action, currently implemented only for on and off operations

+Run the Application.
+Swagger has been implemented for this application.
+Use this to interact with the APIs: http://localhost:8080/swagger-ui.html#/